ShawnShiSS/clean-architecture-azure-cosmos-db/README.md

 # Goals
 The primary goal of the project is to provide a basic solution structure for anyone who is building a new ASP.NET Core web or API project using Cosmos DB.

+# Getting Started
+1. Download the Azure CosmosDB emulator in order to run the API project locally.
+Here is a download link: https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator-release-notes#download.
+2. Start the emulator
+3. Set the API project as your Startup project in Visual Studio
+4. The swagger UI page should be loaded at: https://localhost:5001/swagger/index.html

-**Please watch for this repository to get notification when I publish the repo.**
+**Please watch for this repository to get notification when I updates to the repo.**

 # Acknowledgement
 Special thanks to Steve Smith ([@ardalis](https://github.com/ardalis)) for sharing the CleanArchitecture repository and the e-book.
 I absolutely love it!